 - Replacing depression with a wider range of feelings and experiences

 - Working through traumatic life events

 - Developing skills to cope with anxiety

-Do you need to consider yourself an “artist” to use art psychotherapy?
+Do you need to consider yourself an artist to use art psychotherapy?
 Absolutely not.
 Can you be an artist?
 Of course.
 When you are creating, it can be as simple as pounding on clay or picking up a marker and allowing your hand to move.
-It is not about knowing how to draw, though knowing how to draw can be wonderful; it is about connecting to yourself in a unique way, which can provide new awareness, development, growth and change.
+It is not about knowing how to draw, though knowing how to draw can be wonderful; it is about connecting to yourself in a unique way that can provide new awareness, development, growth and change.

 To schedule a consultation or appointment: (917) 445-7587 or email.